Oil and Gas Terms Beginning with “S” — Page 8

 A property or characteristic that has the form of a sine wave.
 Read more →

-NaCl solid particles that have a specified minimum and maximum range of particle sizes and may also have a specified distribution of sizes.
-Sized salt is used as a bridging agent in saturated saltwater systems used as… Read more →
+Sized salt is sodium chloride (NaCl) solid particles that have been processed to provide a specified minimum and maximum range of particle sizes and that may also have a specified distribution of sizes within that range… Read more →

 The degree to which a distribution has lost the bilateral symmetry of a normal distribution.
 Skewness is usually expressed qualitatively rather than quantitatively.
 Read more →